movio/samza-prometheus-exporter/README.md

 # Installation
 [This blog post](https://www.digitalocean.com/community/tutorials/how-to-install-prometheus-using-docker-on-ubuntu-14-04)
-from Ditial Ocean explains how to setup Prometheus, the node exporter and Grafana.
+from Digital Ocean explains how to setup Prometheus, the node exporter and Grafana.

 ## Using docker